sara-nl/BeeHub/DB_STRUCTURE.md

 This is used as a counter to determine the next ETag.
 This value should never be changed manually!
 However, after a fresh install, before any files are uploaded, you can set the 'counter' field to 0.

 ## Collection: files
-A complete document in the 'sponsors' collection could look like this:
+A complete document in the 'files' collection could look like this:
 ```
 {
   "path": "foo/file.txt",